As an Amazon Associate we earn from qualifying purchases.

 So from there, I’m going to give you two of the best different types of shavers to use to shape your beard.
 It really depends on what you want – do you want the sharpest finish, or do you want something that works for convenience?

 These are just my suggestions – here are a few other things you’re going to want to consider.

 For the very sharpest finish, you’ll undoubtedly want to consider using a straight razor to shape your beard.
 This will give you the ‘barber’ look that you’re searching for.

 I can’t speak for all the straight razors out there, but I found that the Parker Straight Razor worked well (yes, I actually use the products that I review!).
 I went for the Parker because it had the best reviews and to be honest, it looked pretty darn cool in comparison to some of the others.

-- A Heavy Duty Razor Designed for Professionals - Heavyweight Steel Blade Arm, and Scales - Weighs 2.3 Ounces
+- A Heavy Duty Razor Designed and used by Professionals - Heavyweight Steel Blade Arm and Scales for durability and precision - Weighs 2.3 Ounces

 - Clip/Lock blade holder along with inserts to ensure secure blade insertion.

 The main area that I want a straight razor for is the sideburns leading into the beard.
 I hate shaving the definition fade between the beard and your head, which you’ll only understand if you’re a bald guy.
 I like going from completely bald to completely beard, so I need to shave the beard perfectly, otherwise it looks extremely tatty.